martinlindhe/efyran/README.md

 /if (!${Bool[${Lua.PIDs}]}) /lua run efyran
 ```

-For ease of starting / stopping / re-launching efyran, you can also put the following in your `Macroquest\config\MacroQuest.ini`:
+For ease of starting / stopping / re-launching, you can also put the following in your `Macroquest\config\MacroQuest.ini`:

 ```ini
 [Aliases]